eclipse-archived/codewind-vscode/DEVELOPING.md

         - You can also `export CW_TAG=0.6.0` in the terminal, before launching VS Code from that same terminal.
 This works even outside of Extension Development mode.
 - You can build the extension `.vsix` yourself by running [`vsce package`](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions) from `dev/`.
 Refer to the [`Jenkinsfile`](https://github.com/eclipse/codewind-vscode/blob/master/Jenkinsfile) to see the exact steps the build runs.
 - The extension bundles dependency executables.
 These are gitignored, but should be kept up-to-date on your local system with the same versions used in the `Jenkinsfile` `parameters` section.
 Run `dev/bin/pull.sh` to download the dependencies.
 Also see `dev/bin/README.txt`.
-- The [`prebuild`](https://github.com/eclipse/codewind-vscode/blob/master/dev/prebuild.js) script is used in the CI builds to build separate versions of the extension for VS Code and Theia, since each of those has some commands that the other does not.
+- The [`prebuild`](https://github.com/eclipse/codewind-vscode/blob/master/dev/prebuild.js) script is used in the CI builds to build separate versions of the extension for VS Code and Che, since some commands do not apply to Che.
 It deletes inapplicable commands from the `package.json`, and does not modify any ts/js code.
 Run this before `vsce package` to get a closer-to-production build, but be ready to revert the changes.

 ## Building Codewind from the source
 1. Clone the [`codewind`](https://github.com/eclipse/codewind) repository.